-My first 18th century skirt (note: not a proper petticoat) was made for made my Claire costume from Outlander (Season 1).
+My first 18th century skirt (note: not a proper petticoat) was made for my Claire costume from Outlander (Season 1).
 I didn’t have a pattern or much skill/knowledge, so I bought 9 yards of heavy upholstery fabric and manually box pleated the hell out of it.
 Wishing I had pocket slits, I went back about a year or so later and cut hand holes so I could wear 18th century pockets underneath.
 After joining an Outlander Inspired Costumes group on Facebook, I learned from a very knowledgeable and helpful friend in the group that had I made proper petticoat (with front and back sections overlapping and tied separately), pocket slits would just naturally happen.
 What?!?
 Kristen is my hero.
 I grabbed my credit card and I was off to the fabric store for cheap muslin (for a test run to be used as an under petticoat) and nice linen suiting for an outer petticoat.

 I didn’t need to buy waistband material because I had this beautiful floral fabric at home begging to be cut up for multiple projects.
 After my dogs attacked my prized Pottery Barn duvet cover in the dead center of it (rendering it completely useless as bed clothes), I cut the bottom lining off to use for other projects and saved the decorative top for…whatever may come up.
 Turns out I have super educated and talented friends who spotted the pattern as Indienne, a fabric pattern popular between 17th and 19th centuries.
-So I cut down a quarter of the duvet cover for an 18th century jacket (coming soon to the blog) and used some scrappy areas for 18th century pockets, a stomacher, and a drawstring bag.
+So I cut down a quarter of the duvet cover for an 18th century jacket (coming soon to the blog) and used some scrappy areas for 18th century pockets, jacket, stays, a stomacher, and a drawstring bag.
 I had enough leftover for waistbands for both petticoats since they wont be seen anyway.

 For the petticoats, I had an old Butterick B4484 pattern that I found on Etsy that also included stays, hoop pockets, and 18th century pockets, but found the petticoat pattern to be rubbish and did my own thing (I’m still learning…but stubborn as heck).
 Besides, I had Kristen from the Outlander group and with her guidance, here’s what I did: